-Quite resistant in the face of many diseases, cotoneaster can however fall victim to fire blight; if this happens, its survival chances are very low.
+Quite resistant in the face of many diseases, cotoneaster can however fall victim to fire blight.
+If this happens, survival chances are, sadly, very low.

 Learn more about cotoneaster

-This plant is also excellent for ground cover, for which the best suited variety is Cotoneaster horizontalis.
+This plant is also excellent for ground cover.
+For this specific use, the best variety is Cotoneaster horizontalis.

-For hedges, the most appropriate variety is Cotoneaster franchetii, it can be pruned to any shape up to 6 to 10 feet (2 to 3 meters) tall.
+For hedges, the most appropriate variety is C. franchetii.
+This taller species is indeed compatible with any shape and height up to 6 to 10 feet (2 to 3 meters) tall.

-At the end of summer and in fall, cotoneaster is covered in red berries which stay attached all winter long, the perfect food store for hungry birds.
+At the end of summer and in fall, tiny red berries will cover your shrub.
+What’s more, they remain on the shrub all winter long.
+Cotoneaster is a perfect source of winter food for hungry birds.

-In winter, its tolerance to cold temperatures down to 5°F (-15°C) and to freezing make it quite hardy.
+In winter, tolerance to cold temperatures reaches down to 5°F (-15°C).
+It resists freezing and is quite hardy.

 Smart tip about cotoneaster